Arnica Documentation

 • Changes to the risk's status

-• If a review is required to approve a finding dismissal, it will be indicated.
+If a to approve a finding dismissal, it will be indicated.